 Fire protection of timber facades, interior surfaces made of wood as well as other visible wooden structures is required in many buildings.
-CE-marked wood products that are industrially treated with a non-toxic fire retardant speed up a construction project and ensure the safety of both the building and its users.
+CE-marked wood products that are industrially treated with a non-toxic flame retardant speed up a construction project and ensure the safety of both the building and its users.

 Timber construction and the use of various wood products on both interior and exterior surfaces is increasing as wood products offer numerous benefits to developers and the users of buildings.